-We conducted a scenario analysis, assessing the Tele2 business in one scenario where the world meets the goals of the Paris Agreement, and one where it does not.
+We conducted a physical scenario analysis, assessing the Tele2 business in one scenario where the world meets the goals of the Paris Agreement (RCP2.6), and one where it does not (RCP8.5).
+Both physical and transition risks are assessed in the scenario analysis.
+In addition, we assessed the Tele2 business through a specific transition scenario that is in line with the Paris Agreement (IEA NZE).
 Below is an overview of our findings, followed by an analysis of the resilience of our business.